etcet/HNES/README.md

 @jarques for his HN+ extension (https://github.com/jarquesp/Hacker-News--) which was used as a starting point for this project.

-Thanks to Samuel Stern for the inline commenting.
+Thanks to Samuel Stern (hatboysam) for the inline commenting.

-Thanks to Vishnu Rajeevan for adding more keyboard shortcuts.
+Thanks to Vishnu Rajeevan (burntcookie90) for adding more keyboard shortcuts.

-Thanks to Lewis Pollard for highlighting a story once you've opened it and redirecting to the front page when you hit an expired link.
+Thanks to Lewis Pollard (lewispollard) for highlighting a story once you've opened it and redirecting to the front page when you hit an expired link.

+Thanks for Dean Harding (codeka) for replacing the up/down vote images with CSS buttons.